Hana Laszlo: Career

-Laszlo rose to enormous success in the 1980s and 1990s in the wake of character-driven comedy routines.
+Laszlo rose to success in the 1980s and 1990s in the wake of character-driven comedy routines.
 She created and portrayed some of the most iconic characters of that era – including such characters as 'Safta Zapta' and 'Clara the Cleaning Lady.'

 Through the 90s, Laszlo was the highest grossing female entertainer in Israel.
 However, due to financial and personal calamity, her career came to a halt in the beginning of the new millennium.

 After several silent years, Laszlo restarted building her career from the ground up.
 She was reintroduced to the public and younger crowd through her role as Naomi Shahar in the highly successful musical telenovela HaShir Shelanu.

 In 2005 she won the Best Actress Award at the 2005 Cannes Film Festival for her role in Free Zone.
 Laszlo stars in the film alongside Natalie Portman.
 The Palme d'Or marked the pick of Laszlo's comeback.

 From 2002–2004, Laszlo was one of two presenters (the other being Pnina Dvorin) of the Israeli version of the British television game show The Weakest Link.

 In 2010, she served as a judge with Claude Dadia and Eli Mizrachi on Rokdim Im Kokhavim, the Israeli version of Dancing with the Stars.

 Laszlo wrote, produced, financed and starred in more than a dozen one-woman shows since the 1980s.
-She spends a third of the year on stage with them.

 In 2019, she received an honorary PhD from Bar-Ilan University for contributions to the stage arts.
 She never had formal education but speaks and performs in six different languages – Hebrew, English, Yiddish, French, German and Dutch.

 Laszlo performed the voice of Nai Nai in the Hebrew-Language dub of the 2019 animated film Abominable.

-She's destined to play Paulette in the Hebrew version of Legally Blonde.